bluesky/suitcase-core/README.md

 hdf.export(hdrs, fname)
 ```

 ## Inserting data in the spec format into the databroker

 This functionality is provided so that data that has been collected with spec
-can be inserted into the databroker stack which allows the analysis tools
+can be inserted into the databroker stack which allows the analysis tools that
-that are being written at NSLS-II to be used with this sort of "legacy" data.
+are being written at NSLS-II to be used with this sort of "legacy" data.
+This
-This also has the advantage that "legacy" data can be analyzed along side data.
+also has the advantage that "legacy" data can be analyzed along side data that
-Note that there are a number of checks to make sure that you do not add data
+was collected with bluesky.
+Note that there are a number of checks to make sure
-more than one time.
+that you do not add data more than one time.

 ```python